INTERNship

 This will embark on the 8-month program of growth.

-The academic year will begin on September 11th and students will receive a certificate in April.
+The academic year will begin in September and students will receive a certificate in April.

 We will do our best to work with your work schedule in relation to our office hours.
 The office hours are Monday - Thursday 9:00-4:30 p.m.